sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ## .spec.kubernetes.nodePools.type

+### Description

+The type of Node Pool, can be `self-managed` for using customization like custom AMI, set max pods per node or `eks-managed` for using prebuilt AMIs from Amazon via the `ami.type` field.
+It is recommended to use `self-managed`.

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value          |
 |:---------------|